hono-preact

 Cross-page cache invalidation

-When a mutation on one page should refresh data on another, pass the target cache's name to invalidate:
+When a mutation on one page should refresh data on another, import the other page's loader and pass it to invalidate.
+Invalidation is by reference; there are no cache names:

-// movies.tsx — action that should also refresh the ratings sidebar
+// movies.tsx: an action that should also refresh the ratings sidebar

 const { mutate } = useAction(serverActions.addMovie, {